-When I first started to study photography, as in do more than have my camera on the automatic setting, it quickly became overwhelming.
+When I first started to study photography, it quickly became overwhelming.
 After grasping the relationships among aperture, shutter speed, and ISO, it was finally time to take photos!
 Long exposure photography is a great creative technique stepping stone for beginners to try.
 It requires a small investment in gear.
 However, it offers a wide range of artistic expression to be captured directly in the camera with little to no post processing required.
 To help get started, here are a few easy beginner tips for slow shutter speed landscape photography.

 #1 – Grab the Necessary Photography Gear

 Since slow shutter speed landscape photography involves having the shutter open longer, the risk is higher for camera shake.
-The solution to reducing camera shake and capturing a sharp image (where you want sharpness) is to use a tripod.
+There is an easy solution to reducing camera shake.
+Use a tripod to capture a sharp image (where you want sharpness).
 Next, you will need at least one neutral density (ND) photography filter.
 Rather than buying a bunch of various filters, I recommend purchasing one 6 Stop (1.8 optical density) neutral density filter.
 Become comfortable with that one filter works before you invest in additional neutral (ND) density or graduated neutral density filters.
 It is strong enough to produce bold effects.
 Yet, it still gives creative flexibility to experiment with different shutter speeds by adjusting your aperture and ISO.

 Okay, you have a tripod, a ND filter, a camera (I hope I didn’t have to mention that but just in case).
 The last tool needed is a remote shutter release.
 The release is a cable or wireless trigger to take a photo without having to directly touch your camera body.
 It will help reduce that dreaded camera shake disturbing the sharpness of the photo.